survivejs/webpack-book/manuscript/loading/04_javascript.md

 ...
 ```

-Even though we have Babel installed and set up, we are still missing one bit: Babel configuration.
+Even though you have Babel installed and set up, you are still missing one bit: Babel configuration.
 I prefer to handle it using a *.babelrc* dotfile as other tooling can pick it up as well.

 W> There are times when caching Babel compilation can surprise you if your dependencies change in a way that *babel-loader* default caching mechanism doesn’t notice.
 Override `cacheIdentifier` with a string that has been derived based on data that should invalidate the cache for better control.
 [Node crypto API](https://nodejs.org/api/crypto.html) and especially its MD5 related functions can come in handy.